grempe/ex_rated/README.md

 Call the ExRated application with `ExRated.check_rate/3`.
 This function takes three arguments:

-1. A `bucket name` (String).
+1. A `bucket name` (Erlang term, typically String).
 You can have as many buckets as you need.
 2. A `scale` (Integer).
 The time scale in milliseconds that the bucket is valid for.
 3. A `limit` (Integer).
 How many actions you want to limit your app to in the time scale provided.